Michael Harris II Preview, Player Props: Braves vs. Pirates

 Michael Harris II At The Plate

-- Among qualified hitters, he ranks 10th in batting average, while his on-base percentage ranks 57th and he is 47th in slugging.
+- Among the qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 63rd and he is 50th in slugging.

-- Harris II will look to extend his 10-game hitting streak.
-He's batting .368 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.